cmaartin/OSCP-CTFs/CTF/SickOS 1.2.md

 Using the same shell, we can get a root shell.

 #### Step 2.
 Upload to target machine, and place in /tmp/

+WGET does not seem to work, so we upload through the same way in the previous section.

 #### Wait.
 Using msfconsole/exploit/multi/handler